sfmskywalker/Orchard-Off-The-Grid/Layouts/13 - Chapter 12 - Container Elements.md

 }
 ```

-This `Elements` list is initialized to an empty list from the constructor, so you don;t have to worry about instantiating that yourself.
+This `Elements` list is initialized to an empty list from the constructor.

 ### Element Drivers ###
 When writing custom element classes, you need to implement a driver for that element, even if it contains no actual implementation.
 This is the same when writing container elements.

 ### Layout Editor Integration ###
-The most work when creating a custom container goes into making it work with the layout editor.
+Most of the work when creating a custom container goes into making it work with the layout editor.
 The primary reason for this is the fact that the layout editor has a client side model of elements, and it needs to know what the type of object is to be used on the client.

 The layout editor roughly divides elements into two categories: